PI-Victor/PI-Victor.github.io/static/home.md

 | Some college education | German - basic |
 | Various online courses | Italian - a bit above basic |

-##### Professional interests
+##### What I'm Into

-Specializing in low-level software engineering with languages like Rust, Go, and C++, my primary interests lie in areas requiring high performance and minimal latency.
-These include, but are not limited to, containerization, distributed systems, virtualization, and networking stack components.
+Hey there!
+I'm big on low-level software engineering, having a blast with languages like Rust, Go, and C++.
+I'm always excited to dive into high-performance projects—think containerization, distributed systems, and all that good stuff.
+And hey, I'm not opposed to getting my hands dirty with some embedded software development.

-Additionally, I am receptive to opportunities in embedded software development.
+##### Where and When I Work Best

-##### Availability:
+I'm hoping to find something where I'm in the office a day or two a week, ideally hanging out in regions around Aargau, Zurich, or Luzern.

-I am open to roles that offer a maximum of one or two days per week in an office, preferably located in the regions of Aargau, Zurich, or Luzern.
+##### What I've Been Up To

-##### Expertise:
+I've spent plenty of time in infrastructure engineering and operations, but I'm steering towards roles where I can really dive into optimizing system performances and memory utilization.
+I'm ready to lend my expertise more on the strategy side of things, moving away from the hands-on roles I've had in DevOps and Cloud Engineering.

-While I possess extensive experience in infrastructure engineering and operations, my current focus is on providing mentorship and advice in this field rather than pursuing hands-on roles.
-I am specifically not seeking positions in DevOps, Infrastructure, or Cloud Engineering.
+##### What Catches My Eye

-##### Communication:
+To the recruiters out there — let's keep it straightforward and detailed with the job descriptions.
+It sets the stage for a solid, productive conversation.

-I prioritize roles that are clearly defined; as such, I will only respond to messages from recruiters that include a comprehensive job description.
+##### Tech Preferences

-##### Technology Preferences:
+I've got a thing for efficient and powerful languages — Rust, Go, and C++ are my go-to's right now.
+I'm eager to use them to whip up solutions that are both powerful and efficient.

-I have a strong inclination for languages that prioritize performance, and I am less enthusiastic about using languages like Java, Ruby, or PHP.
-I also prefer to minimize work involving Terraform, YAML files, or CI pipelines in Groovy.
+##### What I'm Looking For

 * Remote - Part time contracting/consulting work
 * Remote - Full time opportunities if they match the `interested in`